SQL Database Transport

 - Message priority, at the message level

-- All consumer types, including consumers, sagas, state machines, and routing slips
+- Supports all consumer types, including consumers, sagas, state machines, and routing slips

 - Transactional Outbox using Entity Framework Core